Tayama's Personal Top 3 of Shinjuku’s ramen

 A carefully calculated bowl that balances the silkiness of chicken paitan with the delicacy of salt broth.
 Every element — noodles, soup, toppings — feels considered, with nothing wasted.
 If you want someone to truly understand what Japanese ramen craftsmanship looks like, this is the bowl to show them.

-The only downside is that it closes before midnight.
+The only downside is that it closes before midnight and rests on Mondays.
 If you’re in Shinjuku during the day, don’t skip this one.
 The tokusei (special) bowl with premium toppings is genuinely worth the extra cost.

 Chan-kei Ramen — A Ramen Culture Rooted Across Tokyo